-The Department of Resources Recycling and Recovery (CalRecycle) administers the Food Waste Prevention and Rescue Grant Program pursuant to Public Resources Code section 42999.
-The purpose of this competitive grant program is to lower overall greenhouse gas emissions by establishing new or expanding existing food waste prevention projects (source reduction or food rescue for people) in California to reduce the amount of food being disposed in landfills.
+CalRecycle administers the Edible Food Recovery Grant Program and the Food Waste Prevention and Rescue Grant Program (Public Resource Code section 42999).
+These competitive grant programs lower greenhouse gas emissions by establishing new or expanding existing food waste prevention projects (either by edible food recovery for people or source reduction efforts) in California to reduce the amount of food disposed of in landfills.

 The Food Waste Prevention and Rescue Grant Program is part of California Climate Investments, a statewide program that puts billions of cap-and-trade dollars to work:

 - reducing greenhouse gas emissions,

 - and improving public health and the environment–particularly in disadvantaged communities.

 The Cap-and-Trade program also incentivizes industries to invest in clean technologies and develop innovative ways to reduce pollution.

 - renewable energy,

 At least 35 percent of these investments are made in disadvantaged and low-income communities.
 For more information, visit California Climate Investments.